 It takes up to a year to get a record sealed.
 Learn how to petition for a Nevada criminal record seal.

 Accused of car insurance fraud?
 Call a lawyer…

-If you have been charged with auto insurance fraud in Las Vegas, call our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673) for a free consultation.
+Charged with auto insurance fraud in Nevada?
+Call our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673) for a free consultation.
+Or fill out our query form on this page.
 We may be able to keep you out of jail and your record clean.